dennissxz/data-science-handbook/30-ml-basics/11-data-issues.md

 :::

-other data issues:
+## Imbalanced Data

-imbalanced data?
+- un/down sampling to make them balance in the data set
-- un/down sampling to make them balance
+  - Synthetic Minority Oversampling Technique (SMOTE)
-- up/down weighting
+- up/down weighting in the loss function

-- smote
+## Normality

-non-normal?
+Some model or methods assume normality of data.
+If some variables are not from normal distribution, we can try to transform them to normal, e.g. Box-Cox transformation.